catamphetamine/react-phone-number-input/README.md

 ####

-Note that because this library uses `libphonenumber-js` for phone number parsing/formatting, it has to support the [additional](https://www.npmjs.com/package/libphonenumber-js#country-code) "countries" that aren't officially countries.
-For example, one will have to manually include the names for Ascension Island (`AC`), Tristan da Cunha (`TA`) and Kosovo (`XK`).
+Note that this library uses the term ["country code"](#country-code) rather broadly, including both the official and [ISO-3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes and a few of unofficial "country codes", so a translation should include the labels for both official and unofficial "country codes".

-Also, one will have to manually include miscellaneous labels:
+Also, a translation should include the following miscellaneous labels:
 * `country` — is used as an `aria-label` for the country `<select/>` dropdown.
 It could also be used as a label for a hypothetical country name autocomplete input field.
 * `ZZ` — is used when no country is selected.
 * `phone` — could hypothetically be used as a label for the phone number input field.